percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 Detailed description of these options can be found in the `upstream documentation <https://www.percona.com/doc/percona-server/8.0/management/data_at_rest_encryption.html#keyring-vault-plugin>`_.

-Vault-server is an external server so make sure PXC node is able to reach to the said server.
+Vault-server is an external server so make sure the PXC node is able to reach to the said server.

 .. note:: |PXC| recommends to use same keyring_plugin on all the nodes of the